askeyjw/workshop/README.md

 - [IEEE Magnetic Society](http://www.ieeemagnetics.org)

-- We thank Xin Fan and Kiril Belashchenko for all the hard work organising the workshop.
+- We thank [Xin Fan](https://sites.google.com/view/xinfan/people) and [Kiril Belashchenko](http://physics.unl.edu/belashchenko/) for giving us an opportunity to deliver this workshop all the hard work organising it.